airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 2. If there are changes to the schema, the **Refreshed source schema** dialog displays them.

 ## Display Connection State
-**Connection State** provides additional information about incremental syncs, such as when a stream was created or updated.
+**Connection State** provides additional information about incremental syncs.
+It includes the most recent values for the global or stream-level cursors, which can aid in debugging or determining which data will be included in the next syncs.

 To display **Connection State**:
 1. On the Airbyte Cloud dashboard, click **Settings** in the navigation bar.